As'ad Al Hamad

 · Accordingly, the doctors who are first on call will be responsible for the consultations (hospital requests) on group basis for the hospitals:

-1. First on-call (A) doctor: responsible for requests from Al-Sabah Hospital Departments including Al-Ettisalat and NBK buildings, plus the Allergy Center.
+1. First on-call (A) doctor: responsible for requests from Al-Sabah Hospital Departments including Zain Center, NBK buildings and Al Rashed Allergy hospital.

-3. First on-call in PUVA (A) doctor: responsible for requests from Cardiology, TB-Chest hospitals, and Bait Abdulla
+3. First on-call in PUVA (1) doctor: responsible for requests from Cardiology, TB-Chest hospitals, Bait Abdulla, and Sabah Al-Ahmad Nephrology Center

-4. First on-call in PUVA (B) doctor: responsible for requests from Ibin-Sina, Babtain, Hamed Al-Essa, KCC, Al-Bahar, Al-Naffisi, and Chemotherapy hospitals.
+4. First on-call in PUVA (2) doctor: responsible for requests from Ibin-Sina, Babtain, Hamed Al-Essa, KCC, Al-Bahar, Al-Naffisi, and Chemotherapy hospitals.

 5. In case no First on-call (A) Doctor available , then First on-call ( B) will cover and visa versa.
-In case no First on-call PUVA (A) Doctor, available , then First on-call PUVA ( B) will cover and visa versa.
-In Case no first on call A and B, then first on call PUVA A and B will cover ( A to A, B to B)
+In case no First on-call PUVA (1) Doctor, available , then First on-call PUVA ( 2) will cover and visa versa.
+In Case no first on call A and B, then first on call PUVA 1 and 2 will cover ( A to 1, B to 2)

 7. Trainee doctors including those who are enrolled in the Dermatology Board Program should accompany the second on-call or third on-call doctors during the in-patients round, also they have to accompany the First on-call doctor during the requests round, and then they have to discuss it with the senior doctor in the afternoon duty.